ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 Delegation is a skill that allows you to get more done in less time.
 It helps you focus on the things that are important and not waste time on the things that are not.

-This ensures that your team member has all the necessary information to successfully complete a task without having to ask questions every step of the way.
+This guarantees that your team member has all the necessary information to successfully complete a task without having to ask questions every step of the way.

-Using AI tools and other software, you can paint a clearer picture of how to organize your team’s tasks.
+You can use AI tools and other software to paint a clearer picture of how to organize your team’s tasks.

 Goal setting